ibraheemdev/agilely/README.md

 ## License

-Agilely is under the GNU General Public License v3.0 See [COPYING](https://github.com/redline-gh/agilely/blob/master/COPYING.md) for the full text
+Agilely is under the MIT License
+See [COPYING](https://github.com/redline-gh/agilely/blob/master/COPYING.md) for the full text